alicebordignon/UniOn/README.md

    c) How can I compare different universities in the same discipline field?

    ## PARENT-ORIENTED ONTOLOGY

    a) Which are the closest and best universities for my son/daughter?

    b) How much money the university requires?
+Are there study grants?

    c) What is the best university for my son/daughter in terms of employment prospects?